teamcons/Assistant/README.md

 </table>

-# 💺 Installation (More like how to use it)
+# 💺 "Installation"

 On the right on this page, go on "releases"

 Download the zip folder

 Uncompress it

 Click on Assistant.exe

 A notification should poke you to tell you Assistant has started

 The exe does not work on its own, it needs the other folders The hot corners needs their own separate files.
-They do not work else.
+They do not work as background process.
 You can use them alone, but then need the task manager to stop them (no UI)

 # 📚 Documentation